laamdomai-sudo/100Hires_project/research/sources.md

   - Same Idea, Different Timing

 - YouTube videos:
-  - Why Content Distribution Matters More Than Creation
-  - Distribution Strategy Session (Coaching Call)
+  - How to 10x Your "Old" Content Into Something Brand New

 ### Why it matters for this research
 Justin Simon’s content provides a strong foundation for building a LinkedIn organic strategy that is: